Frequently Asked Questions

 from the request body (req.body

 ) is a basic check; while helpful, it might allow technically invalid numbers (e.g., incorrect length for a country).
-For production, using a dedicated library likelibphonenumber-js
+For production, use a dedicated library likelibphonenumber-js

 Handling: This implementation expects a singlemediaUrl